 What do I mean by that?

-The thing is, copywriting is roughly 80% research and 20% writing and several rounds of editing.
+Copywriting is roughly 80% research and 20% writing, and several rounds of editing.

-So, when you have done enough research about your seller or buyer prospects (e.g., their needs, wants, pains, etc.), you would actually know what to write and include in a real estate letter.
+So, when you have done enough research about your seller or buyer prospects (e.g., their needs, wants, pains, etc.), you will know what to write and include in a real estate letter.

-But let’s assume you did your research and know who you are targeting and their needs, etc.
+But let’s assume you researched and know who you are targeting and their needs, etc.

 Then you would use different copywriting principles and elements to “assemble” the real estate letter, such as the following:

 - Grab their attention with that great hook and a headline (on the mailer and the actual letter)